What a delight the Pigeon Mountain hike near Canmore turned out to be. Once you…

 If you drive up from Canmore, zero your odometer at the Canmore Nordic Centre.
-Then take the Smith Dorrien Trail (Hwy 742)/Spray Lakes Road for 37 kilometres.
+Then take the Smith Dorrien Trail (Hwy 742)/Spray Lakes Road for 37 km.
 The trailhead is signed.
-From the intersection of Highway 40 and the Trans Canada it’s a 72 kilometre drive via a combination of Highway 40 S and the Smith Dorrien Road.
+From the intersection of Highway 40 and the Trans Canada it’s a 72 km drive via a combination of Highway 40 S and the Smith Dorrien Road.

 Note: The trailhead for the Hogarth Lakes Loop snowshoe trail is directly across the highway.

 Rummel Lake Snowshoeing

 The snowshoe outing to Rummel Lake can be tough after a fresh snowfall with no tracks to follow.
 If it hasn’t snowed in a while, route finding won’t be a problem as it’s a popular trail.